-I have independently published two books (and counting…).
+I have independently published five books (and counting…).
 Independently publishing is not the same thing as self-publishing, though those two terms often get interchanged and used incorrectly.
 In my opinion, they are two very different routes.

 To understand what I mean, let’s take a quick step back: There are three types of publishing (to my knowledge).
-I researched each type before pursuing my path to indy-publish (that’s the slang for independently-publish).
+I researched each type before pursuing my path to indie-publish (that’s the slang for independently-publish).

 1. Professionally publish (through a publishing house)

 Let’s briefly review each, and then I’ll get into my personal experience.